What is a "merely descriptive" refusal?

 Senior Trademark Attorney

-A merely descriptive refusal, issued under Section 2(e)(1) of the Lanham Act, is an action raised by the USPTO in response to a trademark application that is seen as merely descriptive of goods and services offered under the applied-for mark.
+A merely descriptive refusal, issued under Section 2(e)(1) of the Lanham Act, is raised by the USPTO when an applied-for mark is considered to merely describe the goods or services it covers rather than identifying their commercial source.

 Advice icon